 We will be using images for both background and foreground.
 Now, select Foreground Layer tab, select image as an asset type.
 Now click on the three dots for selecting the foreground image.
 Once your foreground image is selected, you can see how the foreground will appear on different screens.
 Select No for trim and resize the foreground so that it fits perfect inside Circle, Squircle, Rounded Square and Square.
 The thin black line shows the safe area and you should prefer placing the foreground inside this area so that it never gets cut.

 Now, select the Background Layer tab, select image as an asset type and then click on three dots for selecting the background image.
 On selecting the background image, the preview tab will show you how the final adaptive icon will look on different OEM devices.
 Again, select No for trim and adjust the background as per your needs.

-Now, select the Legacy tab which will be used for showing icons on devices having API level less than 26 and on Google Play Store.
-In Legacy Icon section, select Yes for Generate and select the shape of the icon you want to be displayed on devices having API level less than 25.
+Now, select the Legacy tab which will be used for showing icons on devices having an API level less than 26.
+In the Legacy Icon section, select Yes for Generate and select the shape of the icon you want to be displayed on devices having an API level less than 25.
 I have selected Circle for this.

 In the Round Icon section, select Yes if you want the icon shape to be round in devices having API level 25 (Lollipop).
 Such devices will show a round icon if the launcher supports it and you have selected Yes option here.
 Otherwise, it will use the same shape as that of the legacy icon.
 Finally, in the Google Play Store Icon section, select Yes if you want to generate the icon for Play Store from here and select the shape of the icon you want to be displayed.

 Now, click Next and you will be shown the warning that existing icon files will be overwritten, click on Finish.
 That’s it.
 You have added Adaptive Icons support to your app.

 If you have any issues or face any difficulty, write it in the comments section and I will be happy to help.